Arction/lcjs-qlik-chart-xy-extension/README.md

 LightningChart JS is a **WebGL-based**, cross-platform charting library that has been developed for delivering the world’s highest performance.

 LCJS one of the fastest JS charts in the world. <br />
-It shows [700 times better performance](https://www.arction.com/wp-content/uploads/JavaScript%20charts%20performance%20comparison%20-%20line%20charts%20%28May%202021%29.pdf) than average competitor and 100 times faster than nearest competitors.
+It shows [700 times better performance](https://www.arction.com/wp-content/uploads/JavaScript%20charts%20performance%20comparison%20-%20line%20charts%20%28May%202021%29.pdf) on high-end desktop than average competitor and 100 times faster than nearest competitors.
  * Static line charts can visualize up to **[500 millions points](https://www.arction.com/javascript-charts-performance-comparison/)**
  * Real-time line charts can handle over **[10 million data points per second](https://www.arction.com/javascript-charts-performance-comparison/)**